Are head coverings biblical?

 N.O.W. urged all women to resolve that as of now to join in this first action of the “National Unveiling” of all women in all churches throughout the nation.

-The above document can be found here.
+The above document can be found here in full.

 Think about what you just read.
 Now tell me that feminism hasn’t had an impact on the practice of head covering in worship.
 History tells us that it has.